This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - Follow the recipe exactly as it’s written for the very best results.

-Please let me know how things went by leaving a star rating and a comment below.
+Please let me know how things go when you make this spiced applesauce cake!
+You can do that by leaving a star rating and a comment below.
 You can also share a picture on Instagram and tag me (I'm @delightfuladventures) so I can see your delicious remake of this cozy fall treat!

 Suggested Equipment: